 Routinator has minimal system requirements.
-When choosing a system, a powerful CPU is not required.
-Make sure you have 1GB of available memory and 4GB of disk space for the application.
+When choosing a system, make sure you have 1GB of available memory and 4GB of disk space for the application.
+This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.
+A powerful CPU is not required.